Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 3. Abstract Conceptualisation (AC)

 Reflective observation leads to abstract conceptualisation.
-In this stage, learners form new ideas or alter their current understanding based on the reflections that arose from the previous stage.
+At this stage, learners form new ideas or alter their current understanding based on the reflections that arose from the previous stage.

-Learners move from reflective observation to abstract conceptualisation when they begin to classify concepts and form conclusions on the events that occurred.
+This happens when they begin to classify concepts and form conclusions based on the events that occurred.
 As such, abstract conceptualisation gives learners the chance to assess how their new ideas can be applied in the real world.

-They can do so by interpreting the experience and making comparisons to their current understanding of the concept.
-When learners return to a task, they can then return with the goal of applying their conclusions to new experiences.
+They do this by interpreting the experience and making comparisons to their current understanding of the concept.
+When learners return to a task, they can then do so with the goal of applying their conclusions to new experiences.

 4. Active Experimentation (AE)

 The last stage of the cycle involves active experimentation.
 At this stage, learners apply their new ideas to the world around them.
-This allows them to see if there are any changes in the next occurrence of the experience.
+They apply those ideas the next time the situation comes up and see what shifts.

-As such, this stage offers an opportunity for learners to test out their new ideas and lessons gathered from the experience.
-By actively experimenting with different concepts, individuals can learn how to associate what they have experienced with new ideas and innovations.
+This stage offers an opportunity for learners to test out their new ideas and the lessons gathered from the experience.
+By actively experimenting with different concepts, individuals learn how to associate what they have experienced with new ideas and innovations.

 This experimentation results in new concrete experiences that effectively trigger the beginning of the next cycle.
-After all, life effectively amounts to a series of interlinked experiences.
+One experience sets up the next.
+That’s the point.
+The cycle never really ends.

 Making the Most of the Cycle